Reviews You Can Rely On

 Why Trust GearLab

 Testers Mary Witlacil and Ian McEleney are backcountry experts.
 Mary has logged thousands of backcountry miles as an alpine climber and backpacker.
 She lives in Fort Collins, CO, and spends most of her time adventuring and climbing in Rocky Mountain National Park and around the desert Southwest.
 Ian is an AMGA-certified Alpine Guide, climbing routes and peaks with his clients throughout the country.
-Together, these two cook meals outside (both simple and complex) more than 150 nights per year.
+Together, these two cook meals outside (simple and complex) more than 150 nights per year.

 In breezy conditions lighting the WindBurner can be a challenge.